 Our 2023 Team Awards, worth a total of $280k, have been granted to 17 exceptional teams of conservationists who are carrying out priority projects to protect threatened species across the world.

-The award-winning projects will focus on saving some of the world’s most threatened fauna and flora across 13 different countries in Latin America & the Caribbean, Asia & the Pacific, and Africa.
+The award-winning projects will focus on saving some of the world’s most threatened fauna and flora across 12 different countries in Latin America & the Caribbean, Asia & the Pacific, Africa and Eurasia.

 More details about the award winning projects can be found below by following the links to each individual project page or reading our latest news.